 Annual gains of up to EUR 1,270 for an individual are exempt from CGT.
 This exemption is not transferable between spouses.

-For disposals made between 1 January and 30 November (the initial period), one must pay CGT by 15 December of the same year.
+For disposals made between 1 January and 30 November (the initial period), the liability falls due on 15 December of the same year.

-For disposals made between 1 December and 31 December (the later period), one must pay CGT by 31 January of the next year.
+For disposals made between 1 December and 31 December (the later period), the liability falls due on 31 January of the following year.

 For disposals made under a written contract, the time of disposal is usually the date of the contract.